 [This is a letter I wrote for Convos With Coaches.
 They are writing a book that will be a collection of letters specifically for young girl athletes on what the journey of being an athlete entails.
 The letters are written by people like me, describing our own journeys and experiences to our own path to greatness]

 As I sit down to write this letter I start to cry.
-I don’t know why, I guess I’ve never actually sat down and thought about how sports has directly shaped my life, and I feel strangely emotional when I think about it.
-Sports have molded me into who I am, they have molded my body, my self confidence, my mind, my friendships, and I am so STOKED for you that you’ve found sports.
+I don’t know why, I guess I’ve never actually sat down and thought about how sports had directly shaped my life, and I feel strangely emotional when I think about it.
+Playing sports has molded me into who I am, they have molded my body, my self confidence, my mind, my friendships, and I am so STOKED for you that you’ve found sports.

 I believe in the pureness of sport.
-The pureness of when a bat hits a ball in just the right way, those moments that get you off your seat in anticipation of a goal or a bucket, it’s creative expression, and the most basic form: free play.
+The pureness of when a bat hits a ball in just the right way, those moments that get you off your seat in anticipation of a goal or a bucket, it’s creative expression, and the most basic form of sport: free play.
 But it’s also about the pureness you find within yourself.
-The mental game, the toughness game, the courage game, the am I having fun game.
+The mental game, the toughness game, the courage game, the “am I having fun” game.
 The “how do I get 1% better every day” game?
-What do I need to do make my mind sharper and my body stronger?
+What do I need to do to make my mind sharper and my body stronger?

 And there will be failures and missteps, injuries and setbacks - but those are the things that will make you stronger.
-They will open up doors for you that you didn’t even know existed because failure isn't there to knock you down.
-It is there to lift you up and redirect you so you know you can do better, be better, next time, and that that was not your path.
+They will open up doors for you that you didn’t even know existed because failure isn't there to knock you down, it’s there to lift you up and redirect you so you know you can do better, be better, next time, and that, was not your path.
 Channel your failures and they will drive you because if you didn't fail, winning or success wouldn't be as exhilarating as it is.

 My journey started as a little girl on the playground in New York City - the ultimate concrete jungle.
-I was an energetic child, alway climbing to the top of the monkey bars, running around the park, free playing all over the place.
-I went to tennis camps and did gymnastics.
+I was an energetic child, always climbing to the top of the monkey bars, running around the park, free playing all over the place.
+I perfected my forehand at tennis camp and cartwheeled all around gymnastics.
 I learned to ski and snowboard, and sail.
 In High School I played field hockey, softball, and ran track.
 I was a 3 sport Varsity Athlete.
 I enjoyed the competition, the camaraderie of my teammates, and the confidence I began to build about myself and my body in terms of what it could accomplish when I put my mind to it.
 I was good, but I wasn’t the best, and that’s ok.
 I always gave it my all, the best I could do, and that is the most important thing you can do.